oktadev/okta-blog/_source/_posts/2020-08-21-unity-csharp-games-security.md

 When a project accepts authorization from another product, one that is not a security product like Okta, there is a huge risk with that trust.
 Risk that users are not being challenged properly with MFA, risk that standards and technology get out of date from what is standard in the security industry, and risk that user data is not being secured and passed correctly and safely.
 This is the risk represented by delegating security to a game store.

-The most secure option would be to leverage OAuth2/OIDC either in the engine or externally in the project’s launcher.
+The most secure option would be to leverage OAuth2/OIDC either in the engine or externally in the project's launcher.
 OAuth2/OIDC is the industry standard best practice for authorization/authentication.
 OAuth specification defines multiple different flows, or grants, but the most recommended for security is Auth Code with PKCE.
 You can read more about OAuth2 here.
 The complaint typically with OAuth, especially within a game engine directly, is that it traditionally leverages a browser and a hosted login experience.
 Okta provides a hosted login experience that is fully customizable via HTML/CSS and Unity is able to pop up a browser and receive tokens from it after authentication.
 How to do this will be described in this blog.
 What needs to be considered is if that user experience is acceptable for the project.
 The browser can also be embedded with different Unity browser plugins, found in the asset store, which might make the experience better because the user will not need to leave the game to interact with an external browser.
 OAuth is considered more secure because users are putting their credentials into a trusted browser and a trusted, secure, login page.
 Furthermore, the access token that is returned at the end of the authorization process is retrieved by code not running in a browser which means intercepting it is difficult to impossible.

 Okta also supports a native UI experience both in engine or externally.
-This is a better user experience but considered potentially less secure because the project's code is now required to accept a password from a user, properly handle it in a secure way from start to finish, and be secure enough that it can’t be exploited by bad actors or rogue software.
+This is a better user experience but considered potentially less secure because the project's code is now required to accept a password from a user, properly handle it in a secure way from start to finish, and be secure enough that it can't be exploited by bad actors or rogue software.
 Essentially you take all of the risk onto yourself to handle the information from the user with care.
 This concept also requires a bit more work in UI development because the UI will be entirely built in engine and Okta would be interacted with via API only.
 This option will be reviewed in this blog as well.

 In order to help visualize the difference between these concepts, this blog will show you how to build for Native UI and OAuth via browser in engine.
 These same concepts can also be applied to external solutions, such as a launcher. developer.okta.com contains countless guides and blogs that can assist further with the external use case.